 Use the drag and drop editor to edit all your pages.
 You can even add chat functionality, store functionality, and even let your visitors log in to your website using simple drag-and-drop tools.
 Here’s a video to explain more –

 You can even add a blog to your website and update it daily.
-Visit Wix Support if you have any query, they have an answer for almost every query related to the editor.
+Visit Wix Support if you have any queries, they have an answer for almost every query related to the editor.

 A free account on Wix doesn’t get a custom domain for the website.
 You’ll get a name similar to business.wix.com which doesn’t look that professional.
 Moreover, if you’re planning a fully professional looking website, you’d require hosting service, storage, bandwidth, and analytics integration to your website.
 All these come with the premium plan of Wix.